zdravkov/kendo-docs/api/web/grid.md

     <div id="grid"></div>
     <script>
     $("#grid").kendoGrid({
       columns: [{
         field: "name",// create a column bound to the "name" field
         title: "Name" // set its title to "Name"
       }, {
         field: "age",// create a column bound to the "age" field
         title: "Age" // set its title to "Age"
       }],
-        dataSource: [ { name: "Jane", age: 30 }, { name:"John", age: 33 }]
+      dataSource: [ { name: "Jane", age: 30 }, { name: "John", age: 33 }]
     });
     </script>